The Royal Air Force

 The overall head of the RAF is the Chief of the Air Staff, Air Chief Marshal.
 He heads the Air Force Board, a committee of the Defence Council that is responsible for the managementof the RAF.
 The Air Force Board delegates authority to RAF Air Command (commanded by the Chief of the Air Staff); the headquarters is RAF High Wycombe.

 The subdivisions of operational command are called ‘Groups’, which are responsible for certain kinds of operations and territorial areas.
-There are three Groups:
+There are four Groups:

 - No 1 Group: Air Combat Group